dkrashen/conformal-blocks-rational-locus-restrictor/readme.md

 In particular, in order to use this script it is necessary to have installed both the LieTypes.m2 and ConformalBlocks.m2 packages.
 These are both available on [Dave Swinarki's website](http://faculty.fordham.edu/dswinarski/conformalblocks/)

-This script is written in the [Macaulay2](http://www.math.uiuc.edu/Macaulay2/) language, and was tested on version 1.1.99.
+This script is written in the [Macaulay2](http://www.math.uiuc.edu/Macaulay2/) language, and was tested on Macaulay2 version 1.1.99, ConformalBlocks version 2.1 and LieTypes version 0.1.

 ##Loading##